Should I Agree to a Video Hearing for My Disability Hearing?

 Which Type of Hearing Should I Opt For?

-No one-size-fits-all method works for every claimant, and if you have a strong preference for one method over the other, let your representative know.
+No one-size-fits-all method works for every claimant, and if you have a strong preference for one method over the other, let your representative know (if you have one).
 Your attorney might agree with you.
-If you have a well-supported opinion from your regular doctor stating that you have severe work-related limitations, you could benefit from the convenience of a video hearing.
+If you have a well-supported opinion from your regular doctor stating that you have severe work-related limitations, you could benefit from the convenience of a video or telephone hearing.

 Talk to a Disability Lawyer